2024 School Construction Bond and Replacement Technology/Capital Levy

 Opened: 1967

-Proposed school completion 2025, proposed school opening: 2026
+Proposed school completion 2025, Proposed school opening: 2026

-New Fifth Middle School
+Build Additional Middle School

 Concept shown at Former Alderwood Middle School, opened: 1966